Eastern Partnership Traineeship Programme funded by the Eastern Partnership Technical Assistance Trust Fund

 The EIB wishes to offer the opportunity of in-service training to as many people as possible, therefore, applications from candidates who have already had any kind of employment (including an internship, as an intra-muros consultant or researcher, a temporary staff member, a contract staff member, an auxiliary staff member or an interim staff member) will not be considered.
 For a complete list of EU agencies and bodies, please visiteuropa.eu.

-Interns selected for the internship programme cannot apply to any other EIB-EPTATF recruitment programme.
+Trainees selected for the traineeship programme cannot apply to any other EIB-EPTATF recruitment programme.

 Work for the world’s largest multilateral development bank